zacanger/niddesa/text/generated-translations/cullaniddesa/15-sinhala-google.md

-The correct precept is the Dharmanu Dhamma precept, complete with virtues To, the senses have a closed door that sleeps knowing the size of the meal Abstinence, Consciousness and Wisdom, The Four Satipatthnas, The four limbs, Pentateuch, Pentacle, Saptabodhiyanga, Aryan Eightfold Path Nirvana Nirvana Gamini Pratipada, Kshema as protection, Sarana as nectar In Nirvana, the soul is seen, equated, determined, and manifested Absence is especially known as lustful visions Spilled, galvanized, glued, soulless is soulless and free Distant is a distant to be appeased.
+The correct precept is the Dharmanu Dhamma precept, complete with virtues To, the senses have a closed door that sleeps knowing the size of the meal Abstinence, Consciousness and Wisdom, The Four Satipatthnas, The four limbs, Pentateuch, Pentacle, Saptabodhiyanga, Aryan Eightfold Path Nibbana Nibbana Gamini Pratipada, Kshema as protection, Sarana as nectar In Nibbana, the soul is seen, equated, determined, and manifested Absence is especially known as lustful visions Spilled, galvanized, glued, soulless is soulless and free Distant is a distant to be appeased.
 'Kinchana' means Raga